ROWAN LEGAL

 • Non-Compulsory Terms

-• Labour Law is governed by the principles of contractual freedom; therefore, in the employment agreement the parties may stipulate any additional terms and conditions.
+• Czech Labour Law is governed by the principles of contractual freedom; therefore, in the employment agreement the parties may stipulate any additional terms and conditions.
 Nullity of legal acts and provisions of the contract cannot be detrimental to the employee provided that the said nullity was not caused exclusively by him/her.

 Types Of Agreement

-A labour relationship may be established either by a standard employment contract (establishing the employment relationship) or by agreements for work performed outside the employment relationship (such as Agreement on Work Performance or Agreement on Working Activity), the latter providing for fewer working hours and different formalities and conditions.
+A employment relationship may be established either by a standard employment contract (establishing the employment relationship) or by agreements for work performed outside the employment relationship (such as Agreement on Work Performance or Agreement on Working Activity), the latter providing for fewer working hours and different formalities and conditions.

 Secrecy/Confidentiality

+a.
 Generally, the law does not impose an obligation of confidentiality on employees except for a specific group of employees working for public authorities.
 Members of trade union organisations, work councils or representatives concerned with occupational health and safety protection are entitled to require certain information from the employer.
 These employees are obliged to keep such information confidential.
 In addition, certain state employees are obliged not to reveal secret and/or confidential information.

-Without the employer’s consent, no production equipment and/or other devices used at work, including computers and telecommunication devices, may be used by the employees.
 Unless there are good reasons connected to the special nature of the employer’s activities, the employees’ privacy in the workplace and common premises must not be encroached upon by open or hidden surveillance cameras (monitoring), interception and recording of telephone calls, checking emails or post addressed to the employees.
+If the employer has a good reason based on the specific nature of the employer's activities that justifies the introduction of control mechanisms, the employer shall directly inform the employee of the scope of the control and how it is to be carried out.

 Regardless of the type of workers, a special statutory protection of trade secret applies; employees are under an obligation not to reveal certain confidential information if this is set out in their contract.